Americal Division

-The Americal Division was an infantry division of the United States Army during World War II and the Vietnam War.
+The Americal Division was an infantry division of the United States Army during World War II, briefly in the mid 1950s and the Vietnam War.

 The division was activated 27 May 1942 on the island of New Caledonia.
 In the immediate emergency following Pearl Harbor, the United States had hurriedly sent a task force to defend New Caledonia against a feared Japanese attack.
 This division was the only division formed outside of United States territory during World War II (a distinction it would repeat when reformed during the Vietnam War).
 At the suggestion of a subordinate, the division's commander, Major General Alexander Patch, requested that the new unit be known as the Americal Division—the name being a contraction of "American, New Caledonian Division".
-This was unusual, as with the exception of the Philippine Division, all other U.S. divisions were known by a number.
+This was unusual, as with the exception of the Philippine Division, all other active U.S. divisions were known by a number.
 After World War II the Americal Division was officially re-designated as the 23rd Infantry Division.
 However, it was rarely referred to as such, even on official orders.

 During the Vietnam War the division had a mixed record.
-It combined participation in numerous battles and campaigns but also in the My Lai massacre, which was committed by a platoon of the division's subordinate 11th Infantry Brigade, led by Lieutenant William Calley.
+It combined participation in numerous battles and campaigns but was marred by the My Lai massacre, which was committed by a platoon of the division's subordinate 11th Infantry Brigade, led by Lieutenant William Calley.

-The Division suffered a tactical defeat in the early morning of 28 March 1971, when Vietcong sapper commandos successfully infiltrated FSB Mary Ann.
+The division suffered a tactical defeat in the early morning of 28 March 1971, when Vietcong sappers assaulted FSB Mary Ann.
 The attack destroyed key infrastructure, as well as killing 33 and wounding 83 Americans.

-The division was deactivated following its withdrawal from Vietnam in November 1971.
+The division was inactivated following its withdrawal from South Vietnam in November 1971.